c4rt0/tradeGame/README.md

 # tradegame.org

-Ok, so... initially this supposed to be short and quick project.
-During development phase I decided to jump into GRAPHQL and resign of the good old REST API style just to learn and develop something new / fresh.
+Ok, so... initially this supposed to be a short and quick project.
+During early development phase I decided to jump into GRAPHQL and resign of the good old REST API just to learn and develop something new / fresh.
 Oh man... it's fun (&it takes time) ^_^

 ### 6 Mar 2021
 ============================================================================